cypress-io/cypress/docs/source/faq/index.md

 - Search existing [open issues](https://github.com/cypress-io/cypress/issues), it may already be reported!
 - Update Cypress.
 Your issue may have [already been fixed](https://github.com/cypress-io/cypress/wiki/changelog).
-- [Open an issue](https://github.com/cypress-io/cypress/issues/new).
+- {% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %}.
 Your best chance of getting a bug looked at quickly is to provide a repository with a reproducible bug that can be cloned and run.

 # Using Cypress